arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 LED_D1 --> STATUS 2
 LED_D2 --> STATUS 3
 LED_D3 --> STATUS 4
+Select the correct **board** and **port** in the **Tools** section.
-Copy the sketch below into the Arduino IDE sketch editor, select the correct board and port in the **Tools** section, then upload it to Opta.
-When the sketch is uploaded you should see the Opta's STATUS LEDs blinking in sequence.
+Copy the sketch below into the Arduino IDE sketch editor, then upload it to Opta.
+When the sketch is uploaded you will see the Opta's STATUS LEDs blinking in sequence.

 ```arduino
 void setup() {